11bus11/theatre-booking/README.md

 - I ran the HTML thru the [W3](https://validator.w3.org/) validator, and got no errors not related to bootstrap.
 - Due to me not having written any custom JS code, there was nothing to validate.
 I used bootstrap.
 - The CSS Went thru the [Jigsaw](https://jigsaw.w3.org/css-validator/validator) validator with only one error.
 I tried to find the cause, but could not find it.
-- I did not have the time to validate my python code, but i looked it  over and it seemed fine.
+- I did not manage to validate my Python code due to problems with getting the linter to work, but I looked it  over and it seemed fine.

 ### Manual testing
 - Thested the booking funktionality by placing a booking and then making sure everything worked as expected.
 I did this by using the terminal and Django admin page.